 When their plane crashes, the boys who were on board find themselves on a strange island where they have never been before.
 Needless to say, this is a new situation for them.
-They happily anticipate the thought of being in charge of themselves, but they unhappily anticipate being stuck here forever.
+They're stoked to be the boss of themselves, but not so stoked to be stuck here forever.

-And we've moved steadily away to murder and chaos.
-The island is ablaze and Ralph is on the verge of being killed himself.
+And we've moved steadily to murder and chaos.
+Simon and Piggy are killed, the island is blazing, and Ralph is on the verge of being killed himself.
+Pretty nightmarish.

-At the last minute, when Ralph has fallen and is covering his head and crying for mercy, he rolls onto the beach and looks up to see a Naval officer standing over him.
+At the last minute, Ralph rolls onto the beach and looks up to see a Naval officer standing over him.
 This would be a thrilling escape if it weren't for the fact that the boys are going back to a world as bad as the one they're leaving.